Microlocal Analysis of Quantum Fields on Curved Spacetimes: Fock quantization on Minkowski space

 \init

-We describe in this section the {\em Fock quantization} of the Klein-Gordon equation on Minkowski spacetime.
-We recall the definition of the {\em bosonic Fock space} over a one particle space and of the {\em creation/annihilation operators}, which are ubiquitous notions in quantum field theory.
+We describe in this chapter the {\em Fock quantization} of the Klein-Gordon equation on Minkowski spacetime.
+We recall the definition of the {\em bosonic Fock space} over a one-particle space and of the {\em creation/annihilation operators}, which are ubiquitous notions in quantum field theory.

-For example it is common in the physics oriented literature to specify a state for the Klein-Gordon field by defining first some creation/annihilation operators.
-We will see in Sect. \ref{sec3} that this is nothing else than choosing a particular K\"{a}hler structure on some symplectic space.
+For example, it is common in the physics oriented literature to specify a state for the Klein-Gordon field by defining first some creation/annihilation operators.
+We will see in Chapter \ref{sec3} that this is nothing else than choosing a particular K\"{a}hler structure on a certain symplectic space.

 In this approach the quantum Klein-Gordon fields are defined as linear operators on the Fock space, so one has to pay attention to domain questions.
-These technical problems disappear if one uses a more abstract point of view and introduces the appropriate {\em CCR} $*$-{\em algebra}, as will be done in Sect. \ref{sec3}.
-Fock spaces will reappear as the {\em GNS Hilbert spaces} associated to a pure quasi-free state on this algebra.
+These technical problems disappear if one uses a more abstract point of view and introduces the appropriate CCR $*$-{\em algebra}, as will be done in Chapter \ref{sec3}.
+Fock spaces will reappear as the (Gelfand-Naimark-Segal) GNS {\em Hilbert spaces} associated to a pure quasi-free state on this algebra.
 Apart from this fact, they can be forgotten.